-NOTE: Proprietary client-to-server protocols are permitted within the context of an MILDEP enclave.
+NOTE: Proprietary client-to-server protocols are permitted within the context of a DoD Component enclave.
 However, these proprietary implementations must be able to federate with native XMPP servers by means of an XMPP server-to-server stream enabled through the use of an XMPP gateway implementation.
 Likewise, an XMPP gateway must be able to federate with other XMPP gateways by means of an XMPP server-to-server stream.
-The XMPP gateway implementations are expected to comply with all server-to-server requirements as defined in UCR Section 5.7.
+The XMPP gateway implementations are expected to comply with server-to-server stream-related requirements as defined in this specification.
+From an applications perspective, XMPP gateways must support Presence and one-to-one chat.
+However, it is understood that the majority of XMPP Gateway implementations will not be compliant with the following XMPP Extension: XEP-0045: Multi-User Chat.